istanbuljs/nyc/README.md

 Globs are matched using [micromatch](https://www.npmjs.com/package/micromatch).

-In addition to patterns specified in the package, nyc will always exclude files in `node_modules`.

 For example, the following config will exclude everything in `node_modules`, any files with the extension `.spec.js`, and anything in the `build`
 directory: